Charlweed/gimp_comfyui/README.md

 Installation will proceed and finish.

 # After Installation
-- On macOS and Linux, ensure the execute bit is set on each .py file by running
+- On macOS and Linux, **the plug-in and custom node will silently fail if they are not executable.** Ensure the execute bit is set on each .py file by running
 `find <plug-in-dir> -iname '*.py' -exec chmod -v a+x {} \;` and `find <custom-nodes-dir>/image_transceiver -iname '*.py' -exec chmod -v a+x {} \; `
 - *Permanently* set the environment variable "STABLE_DIFF_PREF_ROOT" to the parent of your StableDiffusion "models"